Amazon CEO Jeff Bezos may step down without stepping away - WTMJ

 AP Business Writers

-Even after stepping aside as CEO, Amazon founder Jeff Bezos appears likely to keep identifying new frontiers for the world’s dominant e-commerce company.
-His successor, meanwhile, gets to deal with escalating efforts to curtail its power.
+Even after stepping aside as CEO, Amazon founder Jeff Bezos will likely keep identifying new frontiers for the world’s dominant e-commerce company.
+His successor, meanwhile, gets to deal with escalating efforts to curtail Amazon’s power.

 Tuesday’s announcement that Bezos will hand off the CEO job this summer came as a surprise.
 But it doesn’t mean Amazon is losing the visionary who turned an online bookstore founded in 1995 into a behemoth worth $1.7 trillion that sometimes seems to do a little bit of everything.